-Built in 1862 by Julius Alfred Chatwin, the establishment was originally designed as a library before becoming the Birmingham Joint Stock Bank.
-Lloyds Banks then took ownership of the premises in 1889 - the very same year as Birmingham recieved official City status.
+Built in 1862 in the heart of Birmingham City Centre by architect Julius Alfred Chatwin, the establishment was originally designed as a library, for the St Philip's church across the road, before becoming the Birmingham Joint Stock Bank.
+Lloyds Banks, then took ownership of the premises in 1889 - the very same year as Birmingham received official City status.

-More than a century later, and The Old Joint Stock is a stunning pub - making a wonderful feature of the original fixtures and fittings.
-One of the best pubs in Birmingham and beyond, it is the UK's highest seller of London Pride.
+More than a century later, the Grade II listed building is now The Old Joint Stock and a stunning pub with its own modern studio theatre, making a wonderful feature of the original fixtures and fittings in its main bar and function rooms.
+One of the best pubs in Birmingham and beyond, it is the UK's highest seller of London Pride!

 'Wonderfully intimate' - Behind The Arras